 - Make the trek to Everest Base Camp independently.

-No matter which you choose, try to spend an additional day at Namche Bazaar.
-The extra time at 11,290 feet reduces some of the effects of elevation later.
-You’ll enjoy a better overall trekking experience and suffer less.
+No matter which option you choose, try to spend an additional day at Namche Bazaar.
+The extra time at 11,290 feet reduces some of the effects of elevation later; you’ll enjoy a better overall trekking experience and suffer less.
 The extra day isn’t “wasted”—many day hikes around Namche Bazaar provide beautiful views while giving your body time to adjust.
 Your chances of successfully reaching Base Camp vastly improve if you spend more time at Namche Bazaar.

 Everest Base Camp Tours

 Although the most expensive option by far, having everything organized before you arrive provides peace of mind.
-You’ll be taken care of all along the way and have access to better safety measures such as supplemental oxygen.
+You’ll be taken care of all along the way, with access to better safety measures such as supplemental oxygen.
 Bigger companies use yaks to take your gear ahead; you’ll find it waiting for you in your teahouse room at the end of each hiking day.